 After hours of snorkeling, we got back to our homestays by noon.
 After having chicken and white rice provided for lunch, we packed up to leave.
 On our way back to Batam on our boat, we could have all talked about the snorkeling we did in the morning… but nope.
 We were way too exhausted to do that!

 We were super-tanned and exhausted.
 All we needed now was a good night’s sleep.
 So we didn’t even bother speaking much to one another.
 We all knew we’d enjoyed our stay and snorkeling in Abang Island deeply.
 There wasn’t a question about it.

-If you haven’t snorkeled yet and wish to spend an evening close to the seas and nature, then the Abang Island snorkeling experience is waiting for you!
-Tell me about it if you do go there sometime!
+Say you haven’t snorkeled yet and wish to spend an evening close to the seas and nature, then the Abang Island snorkeling experience is waiting for you!
+Tell me about it!

 *This post contains affiliate links where I receive a commission when clicked at no additional cost of the products to you.
 I only recommend products that I trust and use.